sammck/vpyapp/README.md

                         The name of a file to which the installed application path will be written
 ```

-#### Silently install/update a vpyapp if necessary, then invoke a command in the virtualenv of the vpyapp
+#### Silently install/update a vpyapp if necessary, then invoke a command in the virtualenv of the vpyapp.
+Install output is hidden.
 ```bash
 usage: vpyapp.py run [-h] [-n APP_NAME] [-u] [--clean] package_name ...